yaremiyroman/piBoxBot/docs/README_RPI.md

 # Download Raspbian release
 # Download balenaEtcher app and flash microSD with Raspbian image
 # Write an empty text file named "ssh" (no file extension) to the root of the directory of the card.
 When it sees the "ssh" on its first boot-up, Raspbian will automatically enable SSH
-# Wi-Fi: create a text file called wpa_supplicant.conf near "ssh", Find piBoxBot/configs/wpa_supplicant.conf for example.
+# Wi-Fi: create a text file called wpa_supplicant.conf near "ssh", Find piBoxBot/configs/wpa_supplicant.conf for example.ss

 ###########################################
 # SSH